Elsie Allen High School: Sports

 Elsie Allen has an American football team.
 Starting in 2011, they stopped playing in the North Bay League and became an independent team.
 The school also has a men's club rugby team.
-Elsie Allen also has boys and girls basketball, boys and girls soccer, and track and field.
+Elsie Allen also has boys and girls basketball, boys and girls soccer, cross country, and track and field.
 There is also badminton, swim team and girls tennis.

 Performing arts

 The Arts Program has twice won the Congressional Art Competition.
 The Drama Program has received a multitude of awards over the past several years for acting, directing, and overall performance, as well as the top award for playwriting at the annual Lenaea Festival.
 The Elsie Allen High Drum Line performs regularly for visiting dignitaries at businesses and community events.